chevron Newwave Solutions

 5. Outsourcing vs Offshoring: When To Use?

 Outsourcing/offshoring have become pivotal strategies for modern businesses aiming to optimize operations, reduce costs, and expand their global footprint.
+While both strategies aim to enhance business efficiency, the difference between outsourcing and offshoring lies in their scope and execution.
 Each approach offers distinct advantages depending on the business’s objectives and operational requirements.

 5.1.
 When To Use Outsourcing